-The Chinese company based in Shenzhen has reason to team up with Arm Holding as it’s eager to slash dependence on U.S. chip providers such as Intel, Nividia, and Qualcomm on fears that its supplies of American technologies will be cut off, a fate that its smaller peer ZTE faced in April 2018.
+The Chinese company based in Shenzhen has reason to team up with Arm Holdings as it’s eager to slash dependence on U.S. chip providers such as Intel, Nvidia, and Qualcomm on fears that its supplies of American technologies will be cut off, a fate that its smaller peer ZTE faced in April 2018.

 The production of data center server chips is a high-value sector and an essential technology for the future.
 Artificial intelligence and autonomous driving both require powerful data centers to capture, process and analyze enormous amounts of information.

 Huawei already has expertise developing high-end core processors for its smartphones and HiSilicon is the country’s top chip designer by revenue and technology.
 The company also unveiled a wide range of artificial intelligence accelerator chips for servers and cars to wearables in October.

 HiSilicon often uses the industry’s most advanced and most costly chip production technology provided by TSMC that Apple also adopts for its iPhone core processors.

 The new chip has "unique advantages in performance and power consumption," said Chief Marketing Officer William Xu during a news conference on Monday at company headquarters.
 Huawei aims to "drive the development of the ARM ecosystem," in order to respond to the expansion of cloud services and big data, he added.